libmapper/libmapper/doc/how_to_compile_and_run.md

 ### Configuring

-If you have extracted libmapper from a release tarball, run,
+If you have extracted libmpr from a release tarball, run,

     ./configure

 to configure the software with default options.
-If you are using libmapper from a repository, you will need to run,
+If you are using libmpr from a repository, you will need to run,

     ./autogen.sh